What is Inventory Valuation?

 Disadvantages of LIFO

 - LIFO is a difficult method to implement as it can lead to older inventory getting stocked up while the new inventory gets sold.
-This can be dangerous with regard to perishable goods and lead to huge wastage, thereby increasing the costs and decrease in revenues.
+It can be dangerous with regard to perishable goods and lead to huge wastage, thereby increasing the costs and decrease in revenues.

 - Many accounting regulators, including US GAAP, do not approve of the LIFO method of inventory valuation.
 Hence there is a country and regulatory risk involved.

-Advantages of WAC
+Advantages of Weighed Average

 - Weighted average calculation is a very systematic and scientific way of evaluating inventory across all three methods.
 It is unaffected by when goods were purchased and when they were sold.
-The only thing that matters is at what price these transactions were done and ideally, that’s what should matter.
-Hence it is easy to implement, hassle-free to maintain and simple to audit.
+The only thing that matters is at what price these transactions were done, and ideally, that’s what should matter.
+Hence it is easy to implement, hassle-free to maintain, and simple to audit.

 - Like FIFO and unlike LIFO, it is difficult to manipulate.

-- This method is best utilized when the goods under consideration are difficult to differentiate and it does not matter how they were sourced into the warehouse.
+- This method is best utilized when the goods under consideration are difficult to differentiate, and it does not matter how they were sourced into the warehouse.

-Disadvantages of WAC
+Disadvantages of Weighted Average